apache/commons-rdf/src/site/markdown/implementations.md

 ### RDF4j Sesame

-[Sesame](http://rdf4j.org/) is evolving Commons RDF as a basis for its next version.
+[Sesame](http://rdf4j.org/) is evaluating Commons RDF as a basis for its next version.

 ### Apache Clerezza